outl1ne/laravel-destination-finder-test-project/readme.md

 - Tallinn-Tartu with stops: Tallinn, Kose, Paide, Põltsamaa, Tartu
 - Tartu-Tallinn with the same stops in reverse order

-If a person is at Saue stop then they can only travel to stops on Tallinn-Haapsalu or Haapsalu-Tallinn routes which come after Saue stop in the direction of the route's stops (in case of Tallinn-Haapsalu route, they can travel to Keila, but not Tallinn).
+If a person is at Saue stop then they can only travel to stops on Tallinn-Haapsalu or Haapsalu-Tallinn routes which come after Saue stop in the direction of the route (in case of Tallinn-Haapsalu route, they can travel to Keila, but not Tallinn).

 This should provide you enough context when building the API.